DanielOluwasegunCS/azure-network-protocols/README.md

 <img src="https://i.imgur.com/ZJJZB6w.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 This image displays the ping requests and replies within Wireshark while pinging a public website and the Linux VM from the Windows 10 VM.
-This allows you to analyze the network traffic and gain insights into the communication between your VM and the destination website/VM.
+Wireshark allows you to analyze the network traffic and gain insights into the communication between your VM and the destination website/other VM.
 </p>
 <br />